super-era/mad-libs/README.md

 ## Purpose

-This C# project is part of Lesson 2 (CLG C# course), and aims to use variables, interpolated strings and a number of functions to build a simple Mad Libs game.
+This C# project is part of Lesson 2 (CLG C# course), and aims to use variables, interpolated strings and other concepts to build a simple Mad Libs game.

 ## How to run this project